 *** Since the switch to HD is mandatory now, WGN America screwed up the show's display on reruns.
 For starters, they replaced the show's opening and ending titles with new custom-made versions, the hosting segments are now cropped for 16:9 picture format, ''but'' the actual home videos are squished to fit in the same format.
 It's ''very'' disorienting.

 * OldShame: It's possible the Fuentes/Fugelsang era is this, as those episodes aren't shown on television anymore.
-Also, during the 20th-Anniversary special (where Bob Saget returned), neither Fuentes nor Fugelsang were invited to intend, and neither were acknowledged at any point during the special.
+Also, during the 20th-Anniversary special (where Bob Saget returned), neither Fuentes nor Fugelsang were invited to attend, and neither were acknowledged at any point during the special.
 Bergeron ''did'' briefly mention them during the "300th Show" special, and some clips of their host segments were shown, but that was it.